Newspaper journalism—both local and national—is critically important, especially in the reality in which we live.

 The Champion The Truth artwork features three stoic, trailblazing characters representing journalists and readers, as well as multiple landmarks from across the country to celebrate the diversity of people, places and perspectives in Canada.

-Items from this exclusive collection will be available for purchase at the launch of National Newspaper Week, starting Sunday October 3, 2021.
+Items from this exclusive collection are available for purchase, starting Sunday October 3, 2021 by clicking here.

 Champion The Truth And Show Your Support